nasr9000/Supervised-ML/README.md

    Model 1

-   1. Balanced Accuracy Score: %95.44 ---> This is taking account of the true positive and negative rate of the model.
+   .
+Balanced Accuracy Score: %95.44 ---> This is taking account of the true positive and negative rate of the model.
 This is the balanced accuracy score.
-   2. Precision Score: %0.92 ---> This result indicates that %92 of predicted positive values were correct
-   3. Recall Score: %0.95 ---> This means that the model was 95% precise in measuring true positive values out of all positive predictions made.
+   .
+Precision Score: %0.92 ---> This result indicates that %92 of predicted positive values were correct .
+Recall Score: %0.95 ---> This means that the model was 95% precise in measuring true positive values out of all positive predictions made.

    Model 2

- 1. Balanced Accuracy Score: %100 ---> This is taking account of the true positive and negative rate of the model.
+ .
+Balanced Accuracy Score: %100 ---> This is taking account of the true positive and negative rate of the model.
 This is the balanced accuracy score %100.
- 2. Precision Score: %100 --->  This result indicates that %100 of predicted positive values were correct
- 3. Recall Score: %100 ---> This means that the model was 100% precise in measuring true positive values out of all positive predictions made.
+ .
+Precision Score: %100 --->  This result indicates that %100 of predicted positive values were correct .
+Recall Score: %100 ---> This means that the model was 100% precise in measuring true positive values out of all positive predictions made.

-Recommendations
+Recommendations:

 I would recommend using Model 2 to predict the creditworthiness of borrowers because it has at least 99% accuracy in predicting the outcome of the repayment of the initial loan.
 That accuracy range could be easily utilized for a risk portfolio to ensure sufficient capital flow for the lenders to remain in business/make a profit.
 It has demonstrated the least amount of error and therefore we can move forward as this is our most accurate option.